Volunteer Opportunities

 Adopt a Trail Groups

-Volunteers can assist in the removal of small debris along the trail including sticks, rocks, limbs, pet waste, and litter and report any safety problems or hazards.
-They also maintain flowerbeds and native garden areas at respective trailheads, parking areas, and facilities.
+The Stark County Park District’s Adopt A Trail program is a volunteer program providing opportunities for community and civic organizations, school groups, scouts, and church groups to maintain trails and trailheads on a more regular basis.
+Volunteers can assist in the removal of small debris along the trail including sticks, rocks, limbs, and litter and report any safety problems or hazards.
+They also maintain flowerbeds and native garden areas at trailheads, parking areas, and facilities.

 Long-term Volunteer Opportunities